 Sidney Morgenbesser Professor of Philosophy; Professor, Committee on Global Thought, Columbia University

-He teaches courses and seminars regularly in the Philosophy of Mind and Language and also on issues in Politics and Rationality as well as Religion and Politics in a Global Context.
+He teaches regular courses and seminars on a variety of topics including The Philosophy of the Mind, Language, Issues in Politics and Rationality, and Religion and Politics in a Global Context.
 At Columbia University, he has been the Chairman of the Philosophy Department from 1994-98, the Director of the Heyman Centre for the Humanities from Dec 2003-2010, and the Director of the South Asian Institute from 2013-2016.
 He was elected to be a Cullman Fellow at the New York Public Library, held the Radhakrishnan Chair in India, visiting professorships at Oxford University and Yale University, and has been the recipient of fellowships and grants from the Mellon Foundation, Ford Foundation, National Endowment of the Humanities, as well as the Luce Foundation.
 He is also the President of the Trustees and the Executive Editor of The Journal of Philosophy.
 He lives with his wife and daughter in New York City.